OpenSDN-io/docs/opensdn-service-provider-focused-features-guide/remote-compute-50.rst

 compute nodes at remote sites to receive configurations and exchange routes.

-The key concepts of Contrail remote compute include:
+The key concepts of OpenSDN remote compute include:

 -  Remote compute employs a subcluster to manage remote compute nodes away from the primary data center.

--  The TF control cluster is deployed in large centralized data centers, where it can remotely manage compute nodes in small distributed small data centers.
+-  The OpenSDN control cluster is deployed in large centralized data centers, where it can remotely manage compute nodes in small distributed small data centers.